 If your wedding planner is not able to stay during the wedding, then he or she should arrange for a backup planner who will be able to take care of everything.
 Just know there may be an additional fee for another planner to be present.

 It's a small detail to think about, but someone needs to do something with the gifts after the reception.
-If you created your own decorations, someone needs to gather those at the end of the evening.
-You'll be too tired from your busy day, so ask your wedding planner if they will be involved until the very end.
+If you created your own decorations, someone needs to gather those too.
+You'll be tired from your busy day, so ask your wedding planner if they will be involved until the very end.

-You will have to make an initial deposit to your planner before they start working (this is likely necessary for all of your vendors!)
+You will have to make an initial deposit to your planner before they start working.
 Ask how much the deposit is so that you are able to calculate your overall expenses beforehand.